costineesti/about-me/content/notes/ai for robotics 6.md

 \mathcal{H}_t = O_0, A_0, R_1, O1, \dots, O_{t-1}, A_{t-1}, R_t, O_t
 $$

+---

 **Discrete vs. Continuous Action space**

 * **Discrete Space**: finite number of actions
 * **Continuous Space**: infinite number of actions

 > kinda intuitive

+---

+**Offline vs. Online**

+Deep Reinforcement Learning agents learn with batches of experience.
+The question is, how do they collect it?

+* In **Online RL**, the agent **gathers data directly**: it collects a batch of experience by interacting with the env.
+Then, it uses this experience immediately (or via some replay buffer) to learn from it (update its policy).
+	* It implies either training your agent in the real world or have a simulator
+* In **Offline RL**, the agent only uses data collected from **other agents or human demonstrations**.
+It does not interact with the env.

 <style>
   .encoder-section {